-That 1985 legislation laid the groundwork for ongoing funding.
-It provided that the library, along with the departments of Natural Resources and Conservation; Fish, Wildlife, and Parks; Environmental Quality; Agriculture, and Transportation; could obtain public and private funding.
+Agriculture; and Transportation could obtain public and private funding.
 The state Historical Society and the university system also were included.10

 The library contracted with the Nature Conservancy, which was one of the early backers of the MTNHP, to run the program.
 The Nature Conservancy also provided funding.
-In 2006, the University of Montana took
+In 2006, the University of Montana took over the contract.

-The current annual budget is about \$877,000 from a variety of sources.
+The current annual budget is about \$\$1.5 million from a variety of sources.